felixge/node-style-guide/Readme.md

 Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces in your code - a special kind of hell is awaiting you otherwise.

+## Trailing whitespace

+Just like you brush your teeth after every meal, you clean up any trailing whitespace in your JS files before committing.
+Otherwise the rotten smell of careless neglect will eventually drive away contributors and/or co-workers.

 ## Use Semicolons

 According to [scientific research][hnsemicolons], the usage of semicolons is